Please click on the highlighted word to visit the website. We sent home all passwords in March.

 STEM has provided ten free activities that parents can use at home to help children develop their science, technology, engineering and maths skills.
 These activities are easy-to-resource and provide children with the stimulus to talk about the world around them.

 Click on the link below to see a range of fun, hands-on activities for families to use at home, suitable for all ages from 4 to 16.

 First News online publishes weekly newspapers suitable for children.
 Click the hyperlink below to read this week's copy of First News.
-You can also visit Newsround to keep up to date with news from around the world.

 Read this week's copy of First News for primary aged children.